ankit-rathi/Data-AI-Visual-Notebook/chapters/02_Why_Data_Exists.md

 **Transition to the Next Chapter**

-Once organizations begin capturing large volumes of observations as data, the next challenge is managing that data reliably.
-The following chapter explores how data infrastructure allows organizations to store, organize, and access the information needed for analysis and decision making.
+Once observations are captured as data, the challenge shifts from simply collecting information to using it effectively.
+Organizations must transform raw data into insights that guide decisions and actions.
+The next chapter introduces the Decision Intelligence Loop—the system that connects data, intelligence, decisions, and learning.

 ---